thunlp/UltraChat/README.md

 This project aims to construct an *open-source, large-scale, and multi-round* dialogue data powered by Turbo APIs to facilitate the construction of powerful language models with general conversational capability.
 In consideration of factors such as safeguarding privacy, **we do not directly use any data available on the Internet as prompts**.
-To ensure generation quality, two separate ChatGPT APIs are adopted in generation, where one plays the role of the user to generate queries and the other generates the response.
-We instruct the user ChatGPT with carefully designed prompt to mimic a human user behavior and call the two APIs iteratively.
+To ensure generation quality, two separate ChatGPT Turbo APIs are adopted in generation, where one plays the role of the user to generate queries and the other generates the response.
+We instruct the user model with carefully designed prompt to mimic a human user behavior and call the two APIs iteratively.
 The generated conversations undergo further post-processing.
 <img align="bottom" src="https://i.328888.xyz/2023/03/31/iwIdSt.png" width="80px"> is composed of three sectors:

 - 🌏 **Questions about the World**: The dialogue data in this sector is derived from a wide range of inquiries related to concepts, entities, and objects from the real world.
 The topics covered are extensive, spanning areas such as technology, art, and entrepreneurship.